Droitwich Spa railway station: Services

 On Sundays, the Worcester to Stratford via Moor Street service runs every hour, continuing eastbound to Stratford-upon-Avon via Shirley.

-On the Birmingham New Street to Hereford route, services to both Birmingham and Worcester remain hourly on Sundays, with 2-hourly extentions to all stations south of Worcester.
+On the Birmingham New Street to Hereford route, services to both Birmingham and Worcester remain hourly on Sundays, with two-hourly extensions to all stations south of Worcester.

 Services on the Snow Hill line are generally served by Class 172 DMUs and services on the Hereford line are served by Class 196 DMUs.